 Bringing in an SEO agency means you will have access to the most current best practices, as well as the ability to implement a comprehensive strategy and to quickly pivot based on feedback.

 While it might seem more cost-effective to perform SEO in-house, doing so could divert substantial organizational resources from other key tasks.
-If your in-house team has an incomplete skill set, those resources may be spent inefficiently.
-For a comparable expenditure of resources, SEO agencies may deliver more results — greater efficiency.
+For a comparable expenditure of resources, SEO agencies deliver better results.

-SEO takes time, but by starting off on the right foot with an expert, most organizations can expect to reap the tangible rewards of SEO faster than if they were to do it in-house with an incomplete strategy.
+SEO takes time, but by starting off on the right foot with an expert, most organizations can expect tangible rewards of SEO faster.